-Excel vs Google Sheets — Which Should You Use in 2026
+Excel vs Google Sheets: Which Is Better for You in 2026?

 In 2026, both Excel and Google Sheets are powerful spreadsheet tools with AI features, collaboration capabilities, and massive feature sets.
 But they serve different users and use cases.
 Here's an honest, no-hype comparison.